NOC-MDP/MammaMia/README.md

 $ python example.py
 ```

-This can then be copied into the MammaMia repository.
+The output "comet-mm1.nc" can then be copied into the MammaMia repository, where it should be recognised by the test.py script.

 ## Outstanding development
 Mamma mia is in very early development and has many things outstanding, the list below is non exhaustive but provides